 Although all horses will need enough to space to move around and lay down, minimum requirements on things like stable size, can vary by nation, so check your Nation’s Code of Practice.

-Design features for consideration include:
+Design features worthy of consideration before you start planning include:

 - A pitched roof allows for more head room and also drains well.